MATH 1034 Introduction to Contemporary Mathematics

 MATH 1304 Calculus I

 Topics on limits and continuity; derivatives and integrals of algebraic, logarithmic, exponential, and trigonometric functions; applications of differentiation; the differential and anti-differentiation, and the definite integral.
 Laboratory.
+Prerequisite: ACT Math score of 26 or above/SAT Math score of 590 or above, a grade of C or better in MATH 1214 or permission of instructor.
 I Mathematics.

 MATH 1324 Calculus II